Enclave (video game)

-Enclave is a third-person 3D action role-playing game developed by Starbreeze Studios, released for the Xbox on July 2002.
+Enclave is an action role-playing game developed by Starbreeze Studios and released for the Xbox in July 2002.
+Set in a medieval fantasy realm, players can choose to take on the role of either a "Warrior of Light" or a "Minion of Darkness", complete with separate and unique missions reflecting the nature of that decision.

 A Microsoft Windows port was released in March 2003.
 A GameCube version was also in development but was eventually cancelled in early 2003.
 A Wii port, titled Enclave: Shadows of Twilight, was originally slated for the middle of June 2010, and was released in Europe on May 22, 2012.
-On 4 October 2013, the game was re-released on Steam and GOG.com and made available on OS X and Linux platforms.
-A remaster published by Ziggurat Interactive titled Enclave HD is set to release on Nintendo Switch, PlayStation 4, and Xbox One in Q3 2022.
+On October 4, 2013, the game was re-released on Steam and GOG.com and made available on OS X and Linux platforms.
+A remaster published by Ziggurat Interactive titled Enclave HD was released on Nintendo Switch, PlayStation 4, and Xbox One on June 29, 2023.

-In this game, set in a medieval fantasy realm, players can choose to take on the role of either a "Warrior of Light" or a "Minion of Darkness", complete with separate and unique missions reflecting the nature of that decision.